How to Avoid Weight Gain After Breast Cancer

 There’s a reason that “at least you have your health” is a cliché—and if you’ve faced a serious health threat like breast cancer, the words may ring even truer for you than for other people.
-But just because you’ve received a clean bill of health doesn’t mean life will automatically go back to the way it was pre-cancer: It’s time to learn how to take care of your newly cancer-free body.
+But just because you’ve received a clean bill of health doesn’t mean life will automatically go back to the way it was pre-cancer.
+It’s time to learn how to take care of your newly cancer-free body.

 According to American Cancer Society guidelines for survivors, living a healthy lifestyle—which includes making smart dietary choices and being active—may be essential to helping prevent recurrence.
 And that means it’s crucial to address one of the potential side effects of cancer treatment that often doesn’t get much attention: weight gain.

-It’s like adding insult to injury.
 Breast cancer patients who’ve undergone chemotherapy are about two times more likely to gain 11 or more pounds within five years post-treatment than are women who are cancer-free, according to a study in Cancer Epidemiology, Biomarkers & Prevention.
 And a Canadian study found that women gained 4 to 13 pounds in the first year after being diagnosed.

 The number on the scale is a big factor in any breast cancer discussion.
 Obesity is often linked to increased risk of conditions such as type 2 diabetes or heart disease, but excess weight has also been shown as a risk factor for developing breast cancer specifically—and as a characteristic that affects your long-term survival.